 These notions can be further refined by restricting attention to words of certain lengths (e.g., finite words, or words of length at most $\omega$).
 We say that $\LTL_O[\ap]$ admits finite characterizations \emph{over $\words$} if for every $\phi\in\LTL_O[\ap]$ there is a finite set of labeled examples $E$ consisting of words in $\words$, such that (i) $\phi$ fits every labeled example in $E$, and (ii) for every $\LTL_O[\ap]$-formula $\psi$ that fits all labeled examples in $E$, we have that $\sema{\psi}\cap\words=\sema{\phi}\cap\words$.

-If an LTL-formula $\phi$ admits a uniquely characterizing set of labeled examples $E$ with respect to a fragment, it means that \emph{every} consistent learner for the given fragment is guaranteed to output $\phi$ by including the examples in $E$ in the input.
+If an LTL-formula $\phi$ admits a uniquely characterizing set of labeled examples $E$ with respect to a fragment, it means that \emph{every} consistent learner for the given fragment is guaranteed to output $\phi$ (or an equivalent formula) by including the examples in $E$ in the input.
 A weaker, learner-dependent notion of \emph{characteristic samples} will be discussed in Section~\ref{sec:characteristic-samples}.